NEUROLOGICAL DISEASE OVERVIEW

 According to a WHO report (2006), approximately 55% of the most common non-transmissible neurological diseases are cerebrovascular, 12% are a form of dementia and close to 8% comprise of epilepsy and migraine disorders respectively.
 The rest have a relatively low incidence rate, which have seen an increase in years following the report.

-The most common types of neurological conditions include types of dementia, cerebrovascular diseases, conditions pertaining to malnourishment, mood and personality disorders, autistic spectrum disorders, and those caused by neuro-infections.
+Common types of neurological conditions include types of dementia, cerebrovascular diseases, conditions pertaining to malnourishment, and those caused by neuro-infections.
 There are also some secondary neurological conditions that are often symptoms of other diseases, but may present as chronic stand-alone health conditions too.

 Links to each article are as follows:

 - COMMON TYPES OF NEURO DISEASES - PART 1 - DEMENTIA DISEASES

 - COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS